top of page

 Sarah Sparrow - Soprano

-Sarah Sparrow has sung with Espressivo since 2021.
-Though she has performed occasionally in Palm Beach County in other contexts, she has missed the choral setting and is excited to be back in it.
-Graduating from East Carolina University (‘11) with a BM in Music Therapy, Sarah studied voice with Sharon Munden as a principal concentration and piano with Charles Bath as a minor concentration.
-She sang under the choral direction of Dr. Daniel Bara with the East Carolina University Chamber singers, who recorded an album with Gothic Records, Eternal Light, in 2009, and were chosen to perform at the American Choral Directors Association (ACDA) Convention in 2010.
-Sarah is a board-certified music therapist at Creative Art Therapies of the Palm Beaches (CATPB), creating treatment plans utilizing music therapy interventions for individuals with dementia and Alzheimer’s, substance abuse, neurological impairments, and end of life care.
-Sarah is happily married to a musician and loves reading, cooking, gardening, and homeschooling her three children.
+Sarah has sung with Espressivo since 2021 and believes in sharing fine arts of the highest caliber in one’s community, as a lifestyle and an act of worship.
+Graduating from East Carolina University (2011) with a BM in Music Therapy, Sarah studied voice with Sharon Munden as a principal concentration and piano with Charles Bath as a minor concentration.
+She sang under the choral direction of Dr. Daniel Bara with the East Carolina University Chamber singers, who recorded an album with Gothic Records entitled Eternal Light in 2009 and were chosen to perform at the American Choral Directors Association (ACDA) Convention in 2010.
+Sarah has been a board-certified music therapist since 2012 and is employed at Creative Arts Therapies of the Palm Beaches (CATPB), creating treatment plans utilizing music therapy interventions for individuals with dementia and Alzheimer’s, substance abuse, neurological impairments, medical conditions, and end of life care.
+Sarah is happily married to a musician and loves reading, cooking, and homeschooling her three children.

 Allen Webber - Bass